fieldtrip/website/example/ft_realtime_powerestimate.md

 After starting the **[ft_realtime_powerestimate](/reference/ft_realtime_powerestimate)**, you should see a figure that updates itself every second.
 That figure contains the powerspectrum of the simulated random number signal.
 If you close the figure, the figure will re-appear and start all over again with the automatic scaling of the vertical axis.

-You can also start the two Matlab sessions on two different computers, where on the second you would then point the reading function to the first computer.
+You can also start the two MATLAB sessions on two different computers, where on the second you would then point the reading function to the first computer.

 ## MATLAB code